Skip to main content

 Lightning Talks

-Lightning Talks are five-minute, highly focused talks designed to showcase interesting projects, spark discussion, and ignite collaborations across diverse research fields.
-This format is an excellent opportunity to practice presentation and communication skills in an informal setting, as speakers focus on key messages with clarity and precision rather than providing the detail and depth required in a longer presentation.
+Lightning Talks are five-minute, highly focused talks designed to showcase interesting projects, spark discussions and ignite collaborations across diverse research fields.
+This format is an excellent opportunity to practice presentation and communication skills as speakers focus on key messages with clarity and precision versus providing the detail and depth required in a longer presentation.
+Lightning Talks will be judged by an expert panel and a winner will be presented with an award.

 Eligibility

-Eight speakers will be selected to present at CoDEx based on their submissions.
+Six speakers will be selected to present at CoDEx based on their submissions.
 We encourage submissions from all research areas to showcase the breadth of the research activities at Northwestern.

 Submission Materials